 Team truck driving is a great way for two drivers to maximize OTR pay by taking turns driving and accumulating more miles each week.
-You can team driver with a friend, spouse/partner, or family member.
-If you are part of our Halvor Lines training programs, you’ll experience team truck driving while on the road with your trainer.
-This can help you determine if team driving is right for you.
+You can team drive with a friend, spouse/partner, or family member.
+If you train through Halvor's CDL or OTR training programs, you’ll experience team truck driving while on the road with your trainer.
+This can help you determine if a team truck driving job is right for you.

 Phone: 800-579-2114 Email: firstname.lastname@example.org

 A team driver is one of two drivers who work together to deliver freight.
 As a general rule, this means that one team member is driving while the other sleeps or relaxes off-duty in the cab.
 Team drivers are most commonly spouses/partners, family members, or friends who are comfortable spending significant amounts of time together.
 Sometimes, two professional truck drivers meet through work and decide to form a professional partnership around team driving.

 What are the benefits of team truck driving?

 Team truck driving is a good opportunity to increase your income as a professional truck driver.
 Drivers working in teams can cover more miles per week, which means more income per mile.
 The best way to compare solo versus team driving earning power is to contact one of our recruiters.